pimpraat/FACT-Ai/README.md

 # Introduction
 The files in the C++ folder are authored by authors of the original paper (Correa et al., 2021).
 The python folder includes our Python based implementation.

 # Dependencies
-In order to run use either: 'pip install' or use the supplied fact_ai.yml environment file
+In order to run use either: 'pip install .....' or use the supplied fact_ai.yml environment file

 # Run
 To run original c++ representation: